curl/curl/docs/INSTALL-CMAKE.md

 on a curl use the instructions for the command line cmake, but substitute `ccmake` for `cmake`.

-This will bring up a curses interface with instructions on the bottom of the screen.
+This brings up a curses interface with instructions on the bottom of the screen.
 You can press the "c" key to configure the project, and the "g" key to generate the project.
 After the project is generated, you can run make.

 ## Using `cmake-gui`